2021 Michigan State Spartans football team

 The 2021 Michigan State Spartans football team represented Michigan State University during the 2021 NCAA Division I FBS football season.
 The Spartans competed as members of the East Division of the Big Ten Conference and played their home games at Spartan Stadium in East Lansing, Michigan.
 This was the program's second season under head coach Mel Tucker.

 The Spartans became bowl-eligible by starting the season 6–0.
 The team finished the season 11–2, 7–2 in Big Ten play to finish in third place in the East division, and ranked No. 10 in the College Football Playoff rankings.
 MSU was selected to participate in the Peach Bowl on December 30, the school's first New Year's Six bowl game since 2015.
 The Spartans defeated Pittsburgh 31–21 in the Peach Bowl.

 Running back Kenneth Walker III was a consensus All-American and became the first Spartan to win the Walter Camp and Doak Walker awards.
 Walker led the Spartans and was second in the country with 1,636 rushing yards.
 MSU had the nation's worst passing defense, allowing 337.7 yards per game.

-On November 24, the school announced that they had signed Tucker to a 10-year, $95 million contract extension, all through donor money, amid speculations of Tucker being sought after for other college and NFL coaching positions.
+On November 24, the school announced that they had signed Tucker to a 10-year, $95 million contract extension, allegedly all through donor money, amid speculations of Tucker being sought after for other college and NFL coaching positions.

-Previous season

-The Spartans finished the 2020 season 2–5 to finish in last place in the East Division.
-In a season initially canceled due to the ongoing COVID-19 pandemic, the Spartans only played conference opponents and had two games canceled due to COVID-19 protocols, both against Maryland.
-The Spartans chose not to participate in a bowl game.